 The adult learning provider, Workers' Educational Association (WEA) has set up online ESOL courses funded by the CPCA and is keen to welcome Ukrainian guests.

-There are two new online leaflets available which detail courses aimed at improving everyday life and increasing job opportunities for guests.
-These range from ESOL (English for Speakers of Other Languages) courses, to improving Maths and English skills, family and parenting packages to help guide children with their school, work, and many more.
+There are 2 new online leaflets available which detail courses aimed at improving everyday life and increasing job opportunities for guests.
+These range from ESOL (English for Speakers of Other Languages) courses, to improving Maths and English skills.
+There are also family and parenting packages to help guide children with their school work, and many more courses to choose from.

 The Skills for Life and Work courses [PDF] can be accessed online and cover areas such as online qualifications, digital skills or community interpreting.
-There are also courses to gain free online qualifications [PDF] in English and Maths or for those wishing to work in the health and social care or schools and childcare sectors, amongst other areas.
-For more information email email@example.com.
+There are also courses to gain free online qualifications [PDF] in English and Maths.
+Other courses are aimed at those wishing to work in the health and social care, or schools and childcare sectors, amongst other areas.
+For more information email firstname.lastname@example.org.

-The courses are free to Ukrainian guests on the Homes for Ukraine scheme if they claim benefits or are on a low income (under £21,000).
+The courses are free to Ukrainian guests on the Homes for Ukraine scheme if they claim benefits or are on a low income (under £21,000 a year).

 More courses for ESOL learners